-(1) Assumes the sale of shares of our common stock and common stock underlying pre-funded warrants offered by us in this offering and does not include any shares of our common stock underlying the underwriter's option to cover over-allotments, or underlying the Underwriter's Warrants.
+(1) Assumes the sale of 5,050,505 shares of our common stock and common stock underlying pre-funded warrants offered by us in this offering and does not include any shares of our common stock underlying the underwriter's option to cover over-allotments, or underlying the Underwriter's Warrants.

-- (2) Includes 77,864 shares of our common stock issuable upon the exercise of options granted to MEDX Ventures Group and 48,673 shares of our common stock issuable upon the exercise of options granted to Mr. Gadot.
+(2) Includes 77,864 shares of our common stock issuable upon the exercise of options granted to MEDX Ventures Group and 48,673 shares of our common stock issuable upon the exercise of options granted to Mr. Gadot.
 All of such shares and 77,864 options are held by MEDX Ventures Group LLC, which is beneficially owned by Mr. Gadot.
-See Note 6 below. - (3) Represents options to acquire shares of our common stock. - (4) Based on representations and other information made or provided to the Company by Mr. Bornstein, Mr. Bornstein is the CEO and Director of LSA and of Shizim, and Mr. Bornstein is the majority equity owner of Shizim.
-Shizim is the majority equity owner of LSA.
-Accordingly, Mr. Bornstein may be deemed to share voting and investment power over the shares beneficially owned by these entities and has an address of 16 Iris Street, Rosh-Ha'Ayin Israel 4858022.
-Includes 1,016 shares of our common stock issuable upon exercise of options.
+See Note 6 below.